Find Affordable College Courses

 Sylvania, OH

 The in-demand associate degree programs at Ross College-Sylvania helped the school earn the #3 place on this year’s ranking of the most popular health and medical administrative services schools in the Great Lakes Region .
-Located in the suburb of Sylvania, Ross College-Sylvania is a private for-profit college with a small student population.
+Located in the suburb of Sylvania, Ross College-Sylvania is a private for-profit school with a fairly small student population.

 About 97% of the students majoring in health and medical administrative services at the school are women while 3% are male.